Frank Ticheli

 Frank Ticheli (/tɪˈkɛli/ tih-KEL-ee; born January 21, 1958) is an American composer of orchestral, choral, chamber, and concert band works.
-He lives in Los Angeles, California, where he is a Professor Emeritus of Composition at the University of Southern California.
-He was the Pacific Symphony's composer-in-residence from 1991 to 1998, composing numerous works for that orchestra.
+Ticheli is a Professor Emeritus of Composition at the University of Southern California and was formerly the Pacific Symphony's composer-in-residence from 1991 to 1998, composing numerous works for that orchestra.
 A number of his works have become standards in concert band repertoire.

-Biography
+Early life and education

-Ticheli was born in Monroe, Louisiana.
-He graduated from L.V.
-Berkner High School in Richardson, Texas and earned a Bachelor of Music in Composition and Music Education from Southern Methodist University, where he studied with Donald Erb and Jack Waldenmaier.
+Frank Ticheli was born on January 21, 1958 in Monroe, Louisiana.
+He graduated from Lloyd V. Berkner High School in Richardson, Texas and earned a Bachelor of Music in Composition and Music Education from Southern Methodist University, where he studied with Donald Erb and Jack Waldenmaier.
 He went on to receive his master's and doctoral degrees in composition from the University of Michigan, where he studied with William Albright, Leslie Bassett, George Wilson, and William Bolcom.

+Career

-Subsequently, Ticheli was an Assistant Professor of Music at Trinity University in San Antonio, Texas.
+Subsequently, Ticheli became an Assistant Professor of Music at Trinity University in San Antonio, Texas.
 There, he served on the board of directors of the Texas Composers Forum and was a member of the advisory committee for the San Antonio Symphony's "Music of the Americas" project.
 From 1991 to 1998, Ticheli was composer-in-residence with the Pacific Symphony Orchestra in Orange County, California.
 Since 1991, he has been a Professor of Composition at the University of Southern California's Thornton School of Music.
 In 2011, he endowed the "Frank Ticheli Guest Artist Fund" to support visiting composers and/or ensembles who specialize in the performance of new music.

-Recent works include The Shore (Symphony No. 3) a 35-minute work for chorus and orchestra, with its East Coast premiere given by New York Choral Society and Orchestra at New York's Carnegie Hall; three new concertos (for flute, clarinet, and alto saxophone); and Songs of Love and Life, for soprano soloist and 18 players, composed for the conductor, Allan McMurray.
+Ticheli resides in Los Angeles, California.